ORCID/orcid-docker/README.md

 ## Control orcid-web with docker compose

+Build and pack the orcid web war file, helper script at

+    sh ./tomcat/package_orcid_web.sh

-To start all services from the root folder do:
+To start all services from the root folder do

     docker-compose up -d